Coronary Heart Disease

 Coronary Heart Disease Diagnosis

-Your healthcare provider will diagnose coronary heart disease based on your symptoms, your medical and family history, your risk factors, and the results from tests and procedures.
+Your healthcare provider will diagnose coronary heart disease based on your symptoms, your medical and family history, your risk factors, and the results of heart tests.
+Your provider will likely screen you for coronary heart disease at your regular checkups.
+Providers may use an app to assess your chance of developing heart disease in the next 10 years or beyond.

 Screening for coronary heart disease

-Heart disease can be a silent condition, meaning you may not have any symptoms until you have a serious health problem, such as a heart attack or cardiac arrest.
-Having regular checkups is important to help your healthcare provider know your risk and recommend healthy lifestyle changes to prevent heart disease.
+You may not have any symptoms until you have a serious health problem, such as a heart attack or cardiac arrest.
+Regular checkups allow you to talk with your healthcare provider about your risk and how to prevent heart disease.
+Heart-healthy lifestyle changes can also help.

-You should start getting screening tests and risk assessments for coronary heart disease around age 20 if you do not have any risk factors for it.
-Children may need screening if they have risk factors, such as obesity, low levels of physical activity, or a family history of heart problems.
+You should start getting screening tests and risk assessments for coronary heart disease around age 20 if you do not have any of the risk factors.
+Children with risk factors such as obesity, low levels of physical activity, or a family history of heart problems, may need screening.

 To screen for coronary heart disease, your provider may: